grodansparadis/vscp-works-qt/README.md

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

-_"First they ignore you, then they laugh at you, then they fight you, then you win”_

-## !!!!!
-WARNING !!!!!!!
-This IS Work in progress
 This is the project that eventually will be the next version of **vscpworks**.
 It is a total rewrite and is still far far far from a usable state.
 There is no documentation.
 No user setup information and no help.

 ## Build